MDN has a great reference of all the HTML tags used on the web. Here's some HTML tags you'll probably use a lot:

 There are a bunch of things that make up a web page aside from the actual document content itself.
 Stuff like:

-you'll be able to use the properties top
+you'll be able to use the properties top, right,

 how it is positioned depends on what value you set position to: